Category Archives: Healthy Home

 Other research has shown house plants have a psychological benefit.
 They increase self-esteem, improve mood, reduce stress, anxiety and depression and increase feelings of calm, relaxation and optimism.

-With their ability to improve the effects of stress and reduce blood pressure levels, the important role of indoor plants in a society with a rising incidence of Adrenal Fatigue and its related symptoms, seems apparent.
+With their ability to impact stress levels and reduce blood pressure levels, the important role of indoor plants in a society with a rising incidence of Adrenal Fatigue and its related symptoms, seems apparent.

 Being surrounded by indoor plants can also make you think better.
 Indoor plants improve memory, concentration and attention, as well as boosting creativity.
-Perhaps bringing one into your study or office will improve your productivity as well as reduce the EMR from your computer.
+Bring one into your study or office to improve your productivity as well as reduce the EMR from your computer.

 house plants kitchen-1867663__340 pixabay